 Home Gardener Workshops// here is the normal content // ?>

-Most workshops are held at the New Castle County Cooperative Extension Office, 461 Wyoming Road, Newark on the University of Delaware campus.
-To register, download the following form (Fall Workshops Registration Form) and send in with your payment!
+Most workshops, unless otherwise noted with the workshop description, are held at the New Castle County Cooperative Extension Office, 461 Wyoming Road, Newark on the University of Delaware campus.
+To register, complete the Workshops Registration Form and send in with your payment.

 If you garden, you weed.
 Learn to identify the most common landscape weeds, plus some good guys that can “go rogue.”
 We’ll figure out how to outsmart them!